-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Taylor County Collaborative Family Resource Network, Inc. as of June 30, 2015, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of Taylor County Collaborative Family Resource Network, Inc. as of June 30, 2019, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.